nathanielwendt/BashBudgetPro/README.md

 A simple budgeting application that is run entirely by a bash script.

 There are only 6 accounts used in this application.
 Each time the budget is saved, a backup is made in the backup folder and the current totals are saved in the budget_data.txt file.
+Simply run the script in a Unix terminal to start the program.

 Commands: